Space Cat, Prince Among Thieves

 Don't believe me?

 I have been working with the same git repo every day for ten solid years with gc turned off.
-My .git folder is currently 554 MB whereas a fresh cloned copy is 112 MB.
+My .git folder is currently 554 MB whereas a freshly cloned copy is 112 MB.
 I could be saving a whole 442 MB - whoop de doo.

 I don't know about you, but I'll happily pay 442 MB for 10 years of improved data safety.